 1. Freelance writing

 Freelance writing is always at the top of the list when we’re talking side hustles or making money online.

-I’ve been freelance writing online for over five years now and it’s the best-paying, most flexible career I could ever imagine.
+I’ve been freelance writing online since 2014 and it’s the best-paying, most flexible career I could ever imagine.

 - Content writing